sverweij/dependency-cruiser/doc/options-reference.md

 Dependency-cruiser will automatically determine whether it needs to derive dependents.
 However, if you want to force them to be derived, you can switch this variable to `true`.

+### `parser`

+This _EXPERIMENTAL_ feature enables you to specify whether to use the `acorn` parser dependency-cruiser uses by default or the faster and smaller (but slightly less) feature rich `swc` parser.
+This only works when `@core/swc` is installed in the same spot as dependency-cruiser is (it's not (yet?) bundled as a dependency).